-Distinctive features: Endocarp sub-ellipsoid, usually smooth or weakly ornamented by impressed veins on the outer surface, staminate flowers with sepals tomentulose on both surfaces.
+Distinctive features: Endocarp subellipsoid, usually smooth or weakly ornamented by impressed veins on the outer surface, staminate flowers with sepals tomentulose on both surfaces.

-Distribution: A genus of 2 species (E. longipes & E. solimoesana) distributed from Panama to Brazil including Guyana, Colombia, Ecuador, Peru, and Bolivia; wet forests at sea level in Panama and up to ca. 1150 m in premontane forests of Ecuador.
+Distribution: A genus of two species (E. longipes & E. solimoesana) distributed from Panama to Brazil including Guyana, Colombia, Ecuador, Peru, and Bolivia; wet forests at sea level in Panama and up to ~1,150 m in premontane forests of Ecuador.

 Taxonomic note: The genus Elissarrhena with the sole species E. longipes was described by Miers in 1864.
 In the same year, Eichler, described Anomospermum grandifolium, both names were based on the same type specimen (Spruce 1538).
 In his monograph of the Menispermaceae Diels (1910) kept the generic name Elissarrhena but used grandifolium as the specific epithet.
 Elissarrhena was later placed in synonymy of Anomospermum by Krukoff & Barneby (1970), and in 1971 as a section of the latter name to accommodate three species: A. grandifolium, A. solimoesanum and A. bolivianum (Barneby & Krukoff 1971) that shared the cymose or narrowly cymose-paniculate staminate inflorescences and staminate flowers with submembranaceous petals.
 More recently, Lian et al. (2019), reinstated Elissarrhena to accommodate E. grandifolia (Eichler) Diels and E. solimoesana and transferred A. boliviana into the new genus Rupertiella.
-However, as the epithet longipes was validated in the description of the monotypic genus Elissarrhena by Miers in February 1864, it predates the epithet grandifolia (K. Gandhi, pers. comm.).
+However, as the epithet longipes was validated in the description of the monotypic genus Elissarrhena by Miers in February 1864, it predates the epithet grandifolia used by Eichler in July 1864.
+Therefore, E. longipes Miers has priority over E. grandifolia (K. Gandhi pers. comm.).

 HYPERBAENA Miers ex Bentham, J. Proc.
 Linn.
 Soc., Bot.
 5. Suppl.
 2: 47, 50.
-1861, (nom. cons.).
+1861 (nom. cons.).

-Twining lianas, trees, erect or sometimes scrambling shrubs; branchlets glabrous to pubescent, lacking lenticels, old stems reaching 15-20 m in length and ca. 5 cm in diam.; cross section of old stems with successive cambia (even in arboreal and shrubby species).
-Leaves chartaceous to sub-coriaceous, simple, ovate, elliptic, oblong, base acute, cuneate, truncate, obtuse to weakly cordate, apex acute, acuminate, margins entire, basifixed, 3- 5-palmatinerved or pinnatinerved, tertiary veins reticulate; petiole pulvinate at both ends.
-Staminate inflorescences supra axillary or axillary, lax or contracted panicles, solitary, serially or clustered, the secondary branches racemose or sub-cymose; perianth white, green, or yellowgreen.
+Twining lianas, trees, erect or sometimes scrambling shrubs; branchlets glabrous to pubescent, lacking lenticels, stems reaching 15-20 m in length and ~5 cm in diam.; cross section of old stems with successive cambia (even in arboreal and shrubby species).
+Leaves chartaceous to subcoriaceous, simple, ovate, elliptic, oblong, base acute, cuneate, truncate, obtuse to weakly cordate, apex acute, acuminate, margins entire, basifixed, 3-5-palmatinerved or pinnatinerved, tertiary veins reticulate; petiole pulvinate at both ends.
+Staminate inflorescences supra axillary or axillary, lax or contracted panicles, solitary, serially or clustered, the secondary branches racemose or subcymose; perianth white, green, or yellow-green.
 Sepals 6, in two unequal whorls, membranaceous; petals 6, in two equal whorls, free, subfleshy, enclosing or not the opposite filaments, the latter mostly free; anthers with longitudinal dehiscence.
 Pistillate inflorescences axillary or cauliflorous, frequently solitary or serially, racemose to narrowly paniculate; perianth color as in staminate flowers.
-Sepals and petals as in staminate flowers; staminodes absent; carpels 3 (-5), glabrous, style short, stigma sub-terete to broadly-linguiform.
+Sepals and petals as in staminate flowers; staminodes absent; carpels 3 (-5), glabrous, style short, stigma subterete to broadly-linguiform.
 Fruiting peduncle lacking lenticels.
 Drupelets subglobose to obovoid, weakly bilaterally compressed, sessile on a subglobose torus, the remnant of the style/stigma near base; exocarp coriaceous, fruits yellow, orange, bluish to reddish purple when ripe; mesocarp fleshy; endocarp subglobose or obovoid, crustaceous to woody, ornamented by low or conspicuous ridges on the external surface, smooth in the inner surface; condyle bilaterally compressed; seed lacking endosperm; embryo hippocrepiform or semi annular; cotyledons fleshy, appressed.

-Hyperbaena domingensis (DC.)
-Benth., photo by P. Acevedo.
+Hyperbaena domingensis, photo by P. Acevedo.